Let'Em Run Free

 All the animal enclosures have vanished and the animals are running amok!
 You have been called upon to fence them in.
 Are you up to the task?

-Jump only works when facing a fence, but is very useful.
-Place food to lure animals to where you want them.
-Animals have preferences for which foods they like.
-Animals are happier when they have food, and with more space.
-Running and jumping can spook animals and make them move faster.
-Fencing in the animals will calm them down.
-The animals react to your actions.
+- The animals react to your actions.
 Do you take it slow and easy and help calm them down, or do you go fast and have more chaotic animals to deal with?

 Planned improvements:

-- Additional levels
+- Additional animals are planned.

-Published | 4 days ago |
+Updated | 26 days ago |

 Status | In development |

-Platforms | HTML5, Windows, Linux |
+Platforms | HTML5, Windows, Linux, Android |

 Rating | Rated 5.0 out of 5 stars (1 total ratings) |